openframeworks/ofSite/_documentation/types/ofRectangle.markdown

 Get a reference to the ofRectangle's position.

-warning:Changes to the z-component of the referenced ofPoint are not guaranteed to be preserved and will be ignored during further ofRectangle operations.
+Warning: Changes to the z-component of the referenced ofPoint are not guaranteed to be preserved and will be ignored during further ofRectangle operations.

 Returns: A reference to the position of the rectangle.